veekrum/konga-ansible/README.md

 # konga-ansible
-playbook for installing the docker and kong,konga,postgres
+playbook for installing the docker and kong,konga and postgres